umbraco/UmbracoDocs/12/umbraco-cms/fundamentals/setup/install/umbraco-on-linux-macos.md

 To create a project, there are two options:

 - Continue creating projects using the .NET CLI.
-- Create new projects using Visual Studio. (only macOS)
+- Create new projects using Visual Studio (only macOS).

 To create new projects using Visual Studio, you can use the [Install using Visual Studio](visual-studio.md) guide.